yupaulk/JOBS/README.md

 * [Contact](#Contact)

 ## Introduction
-Most variants identified from genome-wide association studies (GWAS) are non-coding and function by regulating gene expression.
-Yet, many GWAS loci fail to colocalize with expression quantitative trait loci, possibly due to limited power for GWAS and eQTL analysis and cellular heterogeneity of effect sizes.
-Population-scale single-cell (sc) RNASeq datasets with hundreds of individuals are beginning to emerge where we can group cells into pseudo-bulks to study eQTLs for different cell types (sc-eQTLs).
-Yet, compared to eQTL data from bulk tissues (bk-eQTLs), sc-eQTL datasets are much smaller.
 Here, we propose a JOint model viewing Bk-eQTLs as a weighted sum of Sc-eQTLs (JOBS) from constituent cell types.
 JOBS borrows strength from large sample sizes of bk-eQTLs to improve sc-eQTLs analysis, with improvements bigger for more common cell types.
 With more accurate sc-eQTLs effect estimates, all integrative analyses can be improved.

 It is developed and maintained by Lida Wang at [Dajiang Liu's Group](https://dajiangliu.blog).